openmsi/ALPSS/docs/laser_shock_experiment.md

 ## Data artefacts ("Data")

-Output files, like PDV traces, Beam Profile images (.bmg), or camera images, are also all tracked and linked to the IGSN.
-They come from different sources, most streamed to data.htmdec.org, and using naming convention, linked to the apprpriate IGSN.
-They can be found in the **AIMD-L** or **Malone Lab** Collections, depending on the origin.
+Output files—such as PDV traces, beam profile images (.bmg), or camera images—are also tracked and linked to their IGSN.
+These files originate from different sources, most of which stream directly to https://data.htmdec.org/.
+Using standardized naming conventions, they are automatically associated with the correct IGSN and can be found in the AIMD-L or Malone Lab collections, depending on their origin.

 ---